-- 1. Remove the two screws from the high-mount brakelamp assembly. - 2.
-Remove the bulb from the lamp assembly by turning counterclockwise. - 3.
+- 1. Remove the two screws from the high-mount brakelamp assembly and lift the lamp from the vehicle. - 2.
+Remove the bulb socket from the lamp assembly by turning counterclockwise. - 3.
 Carefully pull the bulb straight out of the socket and push in the new bulb. - 4.
 Install bulb socket in lamp assembly by turning clockwise. - 5.
 Install brakelamp assembly on the vehicle with two screws.